gcalica/gcalica.github.io/essays/formulating-the-smart-question.md

 ..
 Now let's look at what the opposite of a smart question looks like: [How to show a screen when app crash anywhere](https://stackoverflow.com/questions/52232981/how-to-show-a-screen-when-app-crash-anywhere).
 <img class="ui large right rounded floated image" src="../images/essay2pic1.png">

+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Looking at this question, it is very obvious that English is not this person's first language.
+In this case, Eric Steven Raymond notes that the questioner should alert potential respondents about their language difficulties.
+The simple phrase "English is not my first language" would go a long way.
+However, I considered this particular question as an extreme example of language difficulties so I looked into this user's profile.
+Looking into this user's profile, it seems that this user can type in normal English just fine.
+Although his other StackOverflow questions and answers do not properly use commas, this user's English on other posts seem normal compared to this particular question that he posted.
+So it seems like this user did not even try to formulate the question any way close to being a decent question.